chrstnmrys/Robotics2_FKandIK_Group4_SCARA_Manipulator_2024/README.md

 ##	VI.
 HTM of SCARA Manipulator

+***<div align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Homogeneous Transformation Matrices*** are fundamental concepts in robotics and computer graphics, particularly in the context of describing transformations in 3D space.
+These matrices are used to represent both rotation and translation transformations in a single, unified framework.
+In robotics, homogeneous transformation matrices are particularly important for representing the position and orientation of objects or coordinate frames relative to each other within a robotic system.
+They are commonly used to describe the pose of robot links or end-effectors with respect to a base coordinate frame.</div>

-***<div align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Homogeneous Transformation Matrix*** is a 4x4 matrix, consisting of a 3x3 rotation matrix combined with a 3x1 position vector along with an augmentation column, that describes the transformation of a manipulator in a coordinate system.</div>
+<div align="justify"> Homogeneous Transformation Matrix is a 4x4 matrix, consisting of a 3x3 rotation matrix combined with a 3x1 position vector along with an augmentation column, that describes the transformation of a manipulator in a coordinate system.</div>

 ##	VII.
 Inverse Kinematics of SCARA Manipulator